ben-j-wallace/adolescents/final-outline.md

 * The teaching methods adopted by K-12 teachers on matters of race, racism, and diversity are especially

 are overwhelmingly white (Festritzer 2011 "Profile of Teachers in the United States" edweek. org) and middle-class yet many teach students from other racial and socioeconomic backgrounds.
-* Outside of the mandated curriculum, teachers also interact with their students informally, providing emotional assistance and connections.
+* Outside of the mandated curriculum, teachers also interact with their students informally, and help satisfy their needs for belonging, competence, and autonomy (Bottani et al. 2016; see other citations there).
+* emotional assistance and connections.
   * Black students, same-race effect and support.
 * How do white adolescents' experiences with teachers shape their understanding of race, racism, and inequality.